rickyree/personal-projects/docking__quality_scorer/README.md

 ## Welcome!
 This is a scoring system for assessing antibody-antigen docking quality by assessing the contact preferences (c-score) of each contacting residue pairs.
 To get started, run the file cscore_generator.py, specifying the `-b` option with the path to the PDB files.
+Or `-h` for details.

 ## Files